 Horizontal Scaling

-Sharding: Divide the data into smaller, more manageable databases (shards) based on some criteria (e.g., user ID).
+Sharding: Divide the data into smaller, more manageable databases (shards) based on some criteria (e.g., user ID, geo location).
 Sharding reduces the size of each database, helping maintain performance at scale.

-Microservices with Independent Databases: If youβre using a microservices architecture, each service can have its database.
+Microservices with Independent Databases: If you’re using a microservices architecture, each service can have its database.
 This ensures that high read/write loads for one service do not affect others.
 Distribute incoming API requests across multiple servers using a load balancer to avoid overloading a single server and ensure high availability.
+In modern systems, tools like Kubernetes and container orchestration platforms make managing such architectures easier.
+They enable seamless scaling, deployment, and high availability by distributing API requests across multiple service instances using load balancers.

 API Rate Limiting and Throttling

-Gateway: Use an API gateway to centralize routing, authentication, rate limiting, and monitoring.
-Tools like
+API Gateway: Use an API gateway to centralize tasks like

-can help manage APIs effectively.Rate Limiting: Set limits on API requests to prevent abuse and reduce excessive database loads.
+can effectively manage API traffic.
+The gateway can cache responses at the edge, allowing faster response times by serving data from the cache, reducing load on backend services.Rate Limiting: Set limits on API requests to prevent abuse and reduce excessive database loads.
 Implement IP-based rate limiting or user-based quotas.

 Backpressure Mechanism: For high-traffic APIs, implement backpressure strategies (like retry with exponential backoff) to prevent overloading your database.